Timișoara Fortress: Siege of 1849

 The first bombardment of the fortress took place on 18 May.
 The bombardment intensified on 11 June, when the attackers put more guns in the battery.
 Nearly 2,000 shells landed in the Fortress area and almost all the buildings were hit.
 They were built of brick, with only Huniade Castle, the barracks, especially Transylvania Barracks, the Military Hospital and the crypts more strongly constructed.

 On 6 July the attackers installed further batteries and bombarded the fortress with about 30 mortars and 30 heavy cannon.
 On 20 July Kossuth visited the siege camp and asked Károly Vécsey, the siege commander, to capture the fortress at all costs.
 The bombardment continued.
 During its most intense phase the batteries had 36 mortars, 20 cannons, 13 howitzers and 22 field guns, altogether 91 pieces.
 On 5 August a parliamentarian demanded the surrender of the fortress but it was refused.

 On 8 August movements were seen in the attackers’ camp, and the following day there was further movement.
-The sound of cannonfire was heard to the northwest, where the Battle of Temesvár was being fought.
+The sound of cannon fire was heard to the northwest, where the Battle of Temesvár was being fought.
 The Austrian troops led by Julius Jacob von Haynau defeated the Hungarian army commanded by Józef Bem, and Haynau entered Timișoara after 107 days of siege.

 The losses among the garrison were not high: 161 dead, including 6 officers, 376 wounded, including 13 officers, 27 taken prisoner and 213 horses killed.
 However, the food supplies were exhausted, and typhus and cholera killed 2,000 people; after the siege a further 2,000 ill people died.
 Most of the buildings in the fortress were destroyed, including Huniade Castle, which was rebuilt in 1856, acquiring a totally different look.

 On 14 June 1852, Emperor Franz Joseph visited Timișoara, where he laid the foundation stone of the Fidelity Monument in the Parade Square on 15 June.